-3. Saddle up for a horseback tour
+1. Saddle up for a horseback tour

 Travel back in time and soak in the panoramic views of Banff and Lake Louise from the saddle of a horse.
 Several outfitters offer guided horseback tours ranging from day trips to multi-day adventures.
 Watching the sunset from the door of your canvas tent after a day on the trail will make you feel like some of the intrepid early explorers of the area.
 Check out Banff Trail Riders, Timberline Tours Ltd. and Brewster Mountain Pack Trains.

-5. Paddle on an alpine lake
+3. Paddle on an alpine lake

 From the cover of National Geographic to countless postcards around the world, paddling on a turquoise mountain lake is truly a bucket list experience.
 There are plenty of paddling options that exist in the park - from paddling on Lake Louise to the Banff Canoe Club on the Bow River.
-Check out some of our other paddling blogs “8 Jaw Dropping Paddles in Banff National Park” and “Canoeing and camping on Lake Minnewanka”.
+Check out some of our other paddling blogs 8 Jaw-Dropping Paddles in Banff National Park and Canoeing and camping on Lake Minnewanka.

-6. Scale a Via Ferrata
+4. Scale a Via Ferrata

 Looking to scale a mountain but don’t know where to start?
 Why not try your hand at Via Ferrata - a guided experience on steel bridges and rungs up sheer rock faces.
 In the town of Banff you can explore several routes at Mt Norquay.
 Those looking to extend the adventure can hop on a helicopter and fly up to the CMH Bobbie Burns Hut where you’ll explore the thrilling Mt Nimbus course.

 One of the finest ways to explore the Canadian Rockies is from the seat of a river raft.
 There are several rafting options depending on the type of adventure you’re looking for - beginners will enjoy the Bow River safari and Hoodoo tour, while adrenaline junkies will enjoy crashing their way through rapids on one of many alpine rivers in the area.
-Check out: Banff Rafting Centre, Canadian Rockies Rafting, Hydra River Guides, Rocky Mountain Raft Tours, White N'Wild Adventures Ltd. and Wild Water Adventures.
+For gentle river floats check out Rocky Mountain Raft Tours, for whitewater rafting on the Kicking Horse River take a tour with Chinook Rafting, Hydra River Guides, Wild Water Adventures, or explore the Kananaskis River with Canadian Rockies Rafting or Chinook Rafting.